jonatanpedersen/fun-with-events/README.md

 }
 ```

+### API
+The following actions have been created in this example application.

 #### Create Task
 ```
 POST / HTTP/1.1
 Content-Type: application/json

 {
   "name": "createTask",
-"data": {
+  "params": {
       "taskId": 1,
       "description": "Get ducks in a row"
     }
 }
 ```